 To turn a web page that shows a bug into a reduced test case:

-- Download a recent nightly build of Firefox to avoid wasting time on a bug that is already fixed.
+- Download the latest Firefox Nightly to avoid wasting time on a bug that is already fixed.

 - Download the Web page that shows the bug to your local machine.